TBD54566975/known-customer-credential/README.md

 # Introduction
-This document proposes a standardized means for PFIs (Participating Financial Institutions) to perform IDV (Identity Verification) on a DID (Decentralized Identifier) controlled by a retail customer for the purpose of providing financial services to that DID in accordance to regulatory Know Your Customer requirements.
+This document proposes a standardized means for PFIs (Participating Financial Institution) to perform KYC (Know Your Customer) and issue a subsequent KCC (Known Customer Credential) on a DID (Decentralized Identifer) controlled by a retail customer for the purpose of providing financial services to that DID in accordance to regulatory requirements.

+## Known Customer Credential

+KCC (Known Customer Credential) is a [VC (Verifiable Credential)](https://www.w3.org/TR/vc-data-model-2.0/) which is intended to be utilized by a retail customer as proof of an actively compliant KYC verification.

 ## Know Your Customer Background
 In the financial industry, KYC (Know Your Customer) is term used to describe a set of policies, procedures, and processes that financial institutions use to determine the true identity of a customer, and assess the on-going risk that a customer poses to an organization during the life-time of a customer relationship.
 KYC typically encompasses: